W427697/Discord-/MIGRATION.md

 The `parameters.angularLegacyRendering` option is removed.
 You cannot use the old legacy renderer anymore.

+#### Next.js: use the `@storybook/nextjs` framework

+In Storybook 7.0 we introduced a convenient package that provides an out of the box experience for Next.js projects: `@storybook/nextjs`.
+Please see the [following resource](./code/frameworks/nextjs/README.md#getting-started) to get started with it.

 #### SvelteKit: needs the `@storybook/sveltekit` framework

+In Storybook 7.0 we introduced a convenient package that provides an out of the box experience for SvelteKit projects: `@storybook/sveltekit`.
+Please see the [following resource](./code/frameworks/sveltekit/README.md#getting-started) to get started with it.

-SvelteKit projects need to use the `@storybook/sveltekit` framework in the `main.js` file.
+For existing users, SvelteKit projects need to use the `@storybook/sveltekit` framework in the `main.js` file.
 Previously it was enough to just setup Storybook with Svelte+Vite, but that is no longer the case.

 ```js
 // .storybook/main.js